Ruclo/commitagent/README.md

 2. **Command Installation**: If the `/commitagent` Claude command doesn't exist, it's automatically downloaded and installed to `~/.claude/commands/`

-3. **AI Generation**: Claude analyzes your git status and diff to generate a contextual commit message, using your custom `commit-spec` if configured
+3. **AI Generation**: Claude analyzes your git status and diff to generate a contextual commit message following the Conventional Commits specification (or your custom `commit-spec` if configured)

 4. **Interactive Editing**: The generated message opens in your preferred editor (`$EDITOR` or `$VISUAL`, defaults to vim)